How much does business insurance cost?

 How much does cyber liability cost?

 The price of the policy usually starts at around $750 for an annual policy.
-From there, the cost can increase based on the factors above.
+That’s just $63 per month.
+But it can go as high as $8,000 annually.
+The cost can increase based on the factors below.

 If your business owns vehicles, you need this policy.
 Plain and simple.
 If you are driving a vehicle owned by your business and something happens, you’re probably out of luck.
 Many people don’t realize their personal auto policy typically will not cover the incident.